-Floor Clauses in Mortgages
+Floor clauses in mortgages

 We are involved in the class action brought by ADICAE related to the application of floor clauses in certain mortgage loans.
 On November 12, 2018, the Spanish Court of Appeal issued a ruling ordering financial institutions to cease the application of such clauses in consumer mortgage loans.
 This ruling is currently being appealed on procedural grounds to the Spanish Supreme Court.
 On June 29, 2022, the Spanish Supreme Court raised several issues to the CJEU for preliminary rulings, including whether it is possible, in a class-action suit with this level of complexity, to analyze the transparency in the marketing of the minimum-rate clauses, taking into account the need to evaluate the individual circumstances applicable to each consumer at the time each mortgage was entered into.
-The CJEU has registered the case under number C-450/22 and the parties have submitted written observations.
+The parties submitted written observations, and an oral hearing was held on September 28, 2023.
+On January 18, 2024, the conclusions of the Advocate General were announced, providing, subject to certain conditions, that the unfairness of the floor clause could be tested in a class action lawsuit.
+A definitive ruling from the CJEU is expected within the next few months.